-So your league has hired, trained and deployed an army of real time correspondents, each firing away and producing mountains of great photos and videos, and an even bigger mountain of not-so-great media.
+So your league or college athletic department has hired, trained and deployed an army of real-time creators and photographers, each firing away and producing mountains of great photos and videos.
 What comes next?

-Those correspondents are not going to text each file one-by-one, or send each file via Slack or WhatsApp or email from their location in the cloud.
-Those tools are not real-time nor easily searchable.
+Those correspondents are not going to text each media file one-by-one, or send each file via Slack or WhatsApp or email from their location in the cloud.
+Those tools are not real-time, nor easily searchable, and can’t handle 100’s of photos uploaded in bulk.
 Each has significant file size limitations and does not maintain image quality.
 Most general-purpose communication and collaboration tools are neither effective nor efficient for media files, particularly at this volume.

 Any organization managing large quantities of content is likely using either a cloud storage system (like Google Drive, Box, or Dropbox) or digital asset management system (like Photoshelter, Widen, or Webdam) to ingest content.
 Ideally, media assets are tagged with descriptions and metatags for classification and organization.
 But storage is one thing; it all also needs to be accessible in real time and on both desktop and mobile to be put to use.